jjenkov/pde-pdl-specification/pdl-specification.md

 The ASCII PDL token uses the ' character as token type character.

-Representing a null ASCII PDL token looks like this:

-    ';

 Notice how the ' character is immediately followed by the ; character.

 Representing a PDL ASCII text token looks like this: